 - 1 can (7-1/2 ounces) salmon, drained, bones and skin removed

 - 1/4 cup sour cream

 - 1 tablespoon 2% milk

 - 1/2 teaspoon sugar

 - 1/8 teaspoon pepper

 - In a small skillet, saute celery and onion in oil until tender.
 In a large bowl, combine the bread crumbs, egg, milk, salt, pepper and celery mixture.
 Crumble salmon over mixture and mix well.
-Transfer to a greased 5-3/4-in. x 3-in. x 2-in. loaf pan.
+Transfer to a greased 5-3/4x3x2-in. loaf pan.

-- Bake at 350° for 40-45 minutes or until a meat thermometer reads 160°.
+- Bake at 350° for 40-45 minutes or until a thermometer reads 160°.
 In a small bowl, combine the sauce ingredients.
 Serve with salmon loaf.
-Yield: 2 servings.

 This is amazing and i have made it many times!!
 It is always a hit!!